Frostburg State University

 Frostburg State University (FSU) is a public university in Frostburg, Maryland.
 The university is the only four-year institution of the University System of Maryland west of the Baltimore-Washington passageway in the state's Appalachian Highlands.
-Founded in 1898 by Maryland State Senator, John Leake, Frostburg was selected because the site offered the best suitable location without a cost to the state.
+Founded in 1898 by Maryland State Senator John Leake, Frostburg was selected as the best suitable location without a cost to the state.
 Today, the institution is a largely residential university.

-With an enrollment of approximately 4,858 students, the university offers 47 undergraduate majors, 16 graduate programs, and a doctorate in educational leadership.
+With an enrollment of about 4,858, the university offers 47 undergraduate majors, 16 graduate programs, and a doctorate in educational leadership.
 The university is accredited by the Middle States Commission on Higher Education and places primary emphasis on its role as a teaching and learning institution.

 History

 Old Main was the first building on campus in 1902.

 What was "Frostburg State Normal School No. 2" was founded by an act of the Maryland General Assembly, House Bill 742, from the General Appropriation Bill, on March 31, 1898.
 The bill was offered on the floor by John Leake of Vale Summit in Allegany County:

 For the direction of the erection of a building in Frostburg, Allegany County to be known as The State Normal School No. 2, for the sum of $20,000; and for the support of said school when established $5,000 annually, provided, the people of the town of Frostburg furnish the ground for the site of said building and deed the same to the state.

-The State Board of Education selected and the town of Frostburg paid for the two-acre Beall Park as the location of the new school on August 9, 1898.
+The State Board of Education selected and the town of Frostburg paid for the two-acre Beall Park as the school's location on August 9, 1898.
 The cornerstone was laid in a ceremony on September 4, 1899.
-The Normal School's first building, Old Main, was positioned in Beall Park to face Loo Street (now known as College Avenue) and to look down Wood Street toward the downtown area of Frostburg.
+The Normal School's first building, Old Main, was positioned in Beall Park to face Loo Street (now known as College Avenue) and to look down Wood Street toward downtown Frostburg.

-State Normal School No. 2, the first institution being located in Baltimore and then Towson, opened with its first class on September 15, 1902, with 57 students with Frostburg's first administrator, Principal Dr. Edward D. Murdaugh (November 18, 1853 - May 1925).
-In 1904, eight students became the first graduates of the college, receiving a diploma and a lifetime teaching certificate.
-In 1912, a new gymnasium was authorized and completed in 1914.
-In 1919, a dormitory was opened.
-In 1925, a second dormitory was opened.
+State Normal School No. 2 held its first class on September 15, 1902, with 57 students.
+Frostburg's first administrator was Edward D. Murdaugh.
+In 1904, eight students became the first graduates of the college, receiving diplomas and lifetime teaching certificates.
+A new gymnasium was completed in 1914.
+In 1919, a dormitory opened.
+In 1925, a second dormitory opened.
 In 1927, Allegany Hall, a new auditorium, gymnasium, and heating plant was added.
-In 1930, a six-room practice elementary school known as the new laboratory school was opened and the campus was extended to 40 acres, taking over the Brownsville area of Frostburg.
+In 1930, a six-room practice elementary school known as the new laboratory school opened and the campus was extended to 40 acres, taking over the Brownsville area of Frostburg.